Dr. Nikhil Dhurandhar

 Our community has rich culinary and cultural traditions which are with my family even today.

-I truly believe that community platforms provide valuable opportunities for young people to develop confidence and skills.
+I truly believe that our community platforms provide valuable opportunities for young people to develop confidence and skills.

 What inspired you to choose nutrition and obesity research as your profession?